nightcycle/finite-state-machine/README.md

-# package
+# finite-state-machine
-A basic template for whenever I make a wally package
+A basic fsm